HVCC-Computer-Science-Club/csclub_welcome/CODE_OF_CONDUCT.md

 ---

-## 💙 Let’s Build a Discouraging Club
+## 💙 Let’s Build a Supportive Club

 We’re all here to learn, grow, and have fun building cool stuff.
 Let’s make sure the club is a space where **everyone feels welcome** to do that.